 When we got home, we realized that the curtain rods really did not fit our windows.
 This did not discourage us in the slightest!
-‘Now we know better!’ we exclaimed and ordered a new set of blackout blinds online.
-When they arrived, we realized that we did not measure the windows properly and the blinds were too small, leaving large gaps for the sun to get in.
-‘No problem!’ we cheered and went to Home Depot to buy ‘cut it yourself’ paper blinds.
+‘Now we know better!’ we exclaimed and ordered a new set of blackout curtains online.
+When they arrived, we realized that we did not measure the windows properly and the curtains were too small, leaving large gaps for the sun to get in.
+‘No problem!’ we cheered and went to Home Depot to buy ‘cut it yourself’ paper curtains.
 We cut them.
 They fit just fine, but it would take me up to five minutes every morning to pull them up.
 Needless to say, I gave up on this pretty quickly and my kids’ room plunged into a state of perpetual darkness.

 At this point I could not take it anymore.
 I went to our local curtain boutique and placed a custom order.
-Two weeks and $1,500 later we had beautiful blackout blinds that perfectly fit our windows and could be lifted with the push of a button.
+Two weeks and $1,500 later we had beautiful blackout curtains that perfectly fit our windows and could be lifted with the push of a button.
 My twins slept till eight in the morning.
 I was delirious with both joy and accumulated sleep deprivation.

-Looking back and calculating ROI, I realized that we spent about a year and close to $1,000 on DIY blinds that did not work and then ended up spending an additional $1,500 to get the results we wanted.
+Looking back and calculating ROI, I realized that we spent about a year and close to $1,000 on DIY curtains that did not work and then ended up spending an additional $1,500 to get the results we wanted.

 Feeling like a fool, I learned a very important lesson: when it comes to something important, leave it to the professionals.